Friend Says Stormy Daniels Described Being Chased By Trump In His "Tighty-Whities"

 That agreement, according to the Journal, bars Daniels from speaking about her alleged affair with Trump in 2006.
 Trump married his current wife, first lady Melania Trump, in 2005.

-On Friday, the New York Times reported that Daniels told Slate editor in chief Jacob Weisberg about a 2006 affair with Trump and the $130,000 non-disclosure agreement proposed by his lawyer, Cohen, in the lead up to the election in 2016.
+On Friday, the New York Times reported that Daniels told Slate editor-in-chief Jacob Weisberg about a 2006 affair with Trump and the $130,000 nondisclosure agreement proposed by his lawyer, Cohen, in the lead-up to the election in 2016.
 Weisberg told the Times that Daniels said she had agreed to the deal but was considering going public because Cohen was late in paying her.

-The White House issued a statement to the Times on Friday which said, “These are old, recycled reports, which were published and strongly denied prior to the election.”
+The White House issued a statement to the Times on Friday that said, "These are old, recycled reports, which were published and strongly denied prior to the election."

 In a statement to BuzzFeed News on Friday, Cohen said, "These rumors have circulated time and again since 2011.
 President Trump once again vehemently denies any such occurrence as has Ms. Daniels."
 He also provided a signed statement from Daniels.